sba1/rpi-kernel-build/ReadMe.md

 Requirements
 ============

-You need a Docker installation to build the Raspberry Pi Linux kernel with this project.
+You need a Docker installation of at least version 1.5 to build the Raspberry Pi Linux kernel with this project.

 Usage
 =====